fredhutchio/git_github_intro/class1.md

 Add a longer description for the repository to this file:

 ```
-Example repository used for demonstration purposes in Intro to Git and GitHub from fredhutch.io
+Created for Intro to Git and GitHub from fredhutch.io
 ```

 Make sure you save the changes,